101shaan/Bract/LANGUAGE_SPEC.md

 * `use path::{item1, item2 as alias2};` inserts names into local scope.
 * **Privacy:** Items are private to the module unless prefixed by `pub`.

-Manifest file `Prism.toml` describes package metadata and dependencies.
+Manifest file `Bract.toml` describes package metadata and dependencies.

 ---